rapidsai/cudf/python/dask_cudf/README.md

   query = df.groupby('item')['price'].mean()

   # Compute, persist, or write out the result
-  query.compute()
+  query.head()
 ```

 If you do not have multiple GPUs available, using `LocalCUDACluster` is optional.
-However, it is still a good idea to [enable cudf spilling](https://docs.rapids.ai/api/cudf/stable/developer_guide/library_design/#spilling-to-host-memory).
+However, it is still a good idea to [enable cuDF spilling](https://docs.rapids.ai/api/cudf/stable/developer_guide/library_design/#spilling-to-host-memory).

-If you wish to scale across multiple nodes, you will need to use a different mechanism to deploy your Dask CUDA workers.
+If you wish to scale across multiple nodes, you will need to use a different mechanism to deploy your Dask-CUDA workers.
 Please see [the RAPIDS deployment documentation](https://docs.rapids.ai/deployment/stable/) for more instructions.